- How do I find out which textbooks I need for my courses?

 Accompanying software until you are certain that you have purchased the correct material.
 Custom Courseware is always non-refundable.

-Last day for Undergrad & Grad Text returns - Friday, January 12th, 2018
+Last day for Undergrad & Grad text returns

-Last day for CCE returns is two weeks from the start of the first class.
+CCE Text Returns Last day for CCE text returns is two weeks from the start of the first class.

 In store we accept cash, credit/debit cards, and student charge accounts.
 The cardholder must be present when using a credit/debit card and student charge accounts.
 The Campus Store does not accept personal or certified cheques.